 Google’s newest focus is on how mobile friendly a site is.
 Around 56% percent of all online traffic to top sites is done on a mobile device, so it makes sense Google wants their rankings to reflect that.

 So here is the question.
-Is your site mobile friendly?
-If you pull it up on your smartphone and it looks like it belongs on a computer screen, then it isn’t.
-If it looks like it fits, then you’re doing better.
+Is your site mobile-friendly?
+It isn’t if you pull it up on your smartphone and it looks like it belongs on a computer screen.
+If it seems like it fits, then you’re doing better.

-Another thing to keep in mind is that people browse mobile sites differently than traditional web pages.
-The best way to find this out for your site is by delving into your site’s analytics and looking at the User Flow for both mobile and PC.
-If more people go to a specific page on mobile, research why that might be.
+Another thing to remember is that people browse mobile sites differently than traditional web pages.
+The best way to find this out for your site is by delving into your site’s analytics and looking at the User Flow for mobile and PC.
+If more people go to a specific page on mobile, research why that might be the case.
 Is it more prominently displayed on the mobile version, or is it a more requested page for mobile users?
-Adapt your mobile version to data as you find it, and A/B test changes.
+Adapt your mobile version to data as you find it and A/B test changes.

-Are you a health care business owner or marketer and have some insights to share?
-Got a question about on of the tactics listed above?
+Do you a health care business owner or marketer with some insights to share?
+Do you have a question about one of the tactics listed above?
 Let us know in the comments below!